 - Search for existing documentation that relates to your issue.

-You can also create a support ticket by signing in to the Acquia Cloud interface, clicking Help Center on the Acquia navigation bar, and then clicking Create support ticket.
+You can also create a ticket by signing in to the Acquia Cloud interface, clicking Help Center on the Acquia navigation bar, and then clicking either Create TAM request or Create support ticket.

 Entering Ticket field information